Moser Tower and Millennium Carillon: Structural issues

 Structural issues were found in June 2017.
 Cracks in the concrete were found, and the steel support began corroding.
 It was at first proposed to last at least 100 years, however it was not expected that the concrete could not hold up well and that the steel support would corrode.
 After conducting tests and inspection at the cost of $50,000, an estimated $3 million is required to repair the structure, or $660 thousand to demolish it.

 In April 2018, it remained unknown whether the structure will be demolished or repaired.
 Costs for repair are high; however many argue that costs to build the structure were higher, and the structure is considered iconic for the city of Naperville.
 In February 2020, it was decided through a unanimous decision to repair and continue maintaining the tower for $1.5 million.

 Starting in the spring of 2021, StruxC-MC, LLC began work to fix corroded structural steel, cracked concrete and other issues discovered with the 160-foot-tall Moser Tower.
 The bid was awarded with a price tag of about $2.1 million.
 Included in the price tag is also repairs to the nearby river walk.
-The work is expected to be completed by fall 2021.
+As of 2024, this work is not yet complete.